codedance/silken/README.md

 1. The browser hits your controller code (e.g. servlet code, or an MVC framework like [HtmlEasy](http://code.google.com/p/htmleasy/), or [SpringMVC](http://static.springsource.org/spring/docs/2.0.x/reference/mvc.html).
-2. Your controller code generates the the data parameters need by the template by constructing a model.  e.g. it may query a database and make a ```Boat()``` class.
+2. Your controller code generates the data parameters need by the template by constructing a model.  e.g. it may query a database and make a ```Boat()``` class.
 3. The model is set as a request attribute.